Infant TORCH Syndrome

 Newborns with congenital syphilis may develop:

 “snuffles” - in which the mucus is highly infectious

 As the child ages (after 2 yrs old) – Hutchinson’s teeth

 Saddle nose (collapse of the bony part of nose)

 Almost half of fetus’ infected with syphilis in utero do not make it to term or die soon afterwards.
 Most children born with syphilis do not show symptoms of the disease for several weeks or months after birth.
-If left untreated, the disease becomes severe & affects the neurological & cardiovascular systems.
+If left untreated, the disease becomes severe and affects the neurological and cardiovascular systems.

 A newborn with syphilis can be treated with antibiotics and if the mother is treated early in pregnancy, the infant is at minimal risk for infection.

 VARICELLA VIRUS (chicken pox) – can be spread from a pregnant mother to her fetus through the bloodstream – there’s only a 2% chance that the baby will develop congenital varicella syndrome, but it does involve several different types of birth defects.